Sophos Connect 2.0 - macOS

 you can use the Sophos Connect client.

-Note: Currently, the Sophos Connect client doesn't support macOS for
+Note: Currently, the Sophos Connect client doesn't support mobile platforms for IPsec and SSL VPN.
+You can use the OpenVPN client app instead.

 You can use the provisioning file to enable users to automatically import